Agnostic (data)

-In computing, a device or software program is said to be agnostic or data agnostic if the method or format of data transmission is irrelevant to the device or program’s function.
+In computing, a device or software program is said to be agnostic or data agnostic if the method or format of data transmission is irrelevant to the device or program's function.
 This means that the device or program can receive data in multiple formats or from multiple sources, and still process that data effectively.

 Definition

-Many devices or programs need data to be presented in a specific format in order to process it.
+Many devices or programs need data to be presented in a specific format to process the data.
 For example, Apple Inc devices generally require applications to be downloaded from their App Store.
-This is a non-data agnostic method, as it uses a specified file type, downloaded from a specific location, and does not function unless those requirements are met.
+This is a non data-agnostic method, as it uses a specified file type, downloaded from a specific location, and does not function unless those requirements are met.

-Non-data agnostic devices and programs can present problems.
+Non data-agnostic devices and programs can present problems.
 For example, if your file contains the right type of data (such as text), but in the wrong format, you may have to create a new file and enter the text manually in the proper format in order to use that program.
 Various file conversion programs exist because people need to convert their files to a different format in order to use them effectively.